Behold, I am doing a new thing; now it springs forth, do you not perceive it? I will make a way in the wilderness and rivers in the desert.

 -- Isaiah 43:19

-Of all the words that describe the Bible, timeless is one of the best.
-After all, a repeated lesson in Scripture is that there are certain truths and principles that are as relevant today as they were 2,000 years ago.
+If you had only 10 words to describe the Bible, timeless should be one of them.
+After all, one of God's repeated lessons to us through his Word is that there are certain truths and principles that are as relevant today as they were 2,000 years ago.
 For example, it's hard to argue that we don't reap what we sow in life.
 If we spend our lives loving our neighbors as ourselves and otherwise make a positive difference among friends and strangers alike, good will result in one form or another.
-On the other hand, we can expect a more negative outcome from a lifestyle that embraces habitual theft, lying and cheating.
+That was true then and it still is today.
+Nothing has changed in God's eyes.

-We can see this throughout the Old and New Testaments.
-Moses, called to confront the powerful Pharaoh of Egypt, had a speech impediment.
-King David was a just a shepherd boy when he killed mighty Goliath.
-Jesus--God's own Son--was born into poverty and spent His ministry in an obscure corner of the Roman Empire.
-Christ's disciples were a disreputable bunch that included fishermen, a tax collector and even a terrorist!
-And Paul, the great missionary who penned several books of the Bible, initially persecuted Christians before he literally saw the Light.
-It's no wonder that the respected religious authorities of the time were astonished by it all.
-It just wasn't what they expected!
+You can see this in both the Old and New Testaments.
+Moses had a speech impediment.
+King David was a shepherd boy.
+Jesus was born and spent his ministry in an obscure corner of the Roman Empire.
+And His disciples included fishermen, a tax collector and (depending on the translation) a terrorist.
+Even Paul--the great missionary who wrote several books of the Bible--initially persecuted Christians before he literally saw the light.
+The respectable religious authorities of his time were astonished.
+It just wasn't what they expected.